Skip to main content

 Make the second trigger specific and documentable.
 The standard model is a qualifying post-transaction adverse event, such as termination without cause or a defined "good reason"-type event, so your contract should translate that into concrete events tied to records.

-Use measurable triggers such as termination without cause, a client-imposed fee reduction above [Insert threshold after review], or removal of a material scope component.
+Use measurable triggers such as termination without cause, a client-imposed fee reduction above a contract-specific threshold pending review, or removal of a material scope component.
 Tie each one to evidence you can produce, such as a termination notice, revised SOW, or written client instruction.

 Also define exclusions.
 Common exclusions are your uncured material breach, mutually signed scope changes, and routine project administration that does not materially impair the engagement.